Why use this platform? Why cancel certified emission reductions (CERs)?

 Can I purchase CERs for cancellation from other providers in the platform?

 Yes.
-If you are an individual who is 18 years or older, or an organization with access to a PayPal account or credit card, then you can purchase the cancellation of CERs on the platform as a private person or as a representative of your organization.
-However, it is not possible to take ownership of CERs offered on the platform by another provider.
+If you are an individual who is 18 years or older you can purchase the cancellation of CERs on the platform as a private person or as a representative of your organization.
+However, it is not possible to take ownership of CERs offered on the platform by another provider

 Who can use the platform to purchase the cancellations of CERs?

-Any individual 18 years of age and older, and any organization with access to a PayPal account or credit card can purchase the cancellation of CERs on the platform as a private person or as a representative of an organization.
+Any individual 18 years of age and older can purchase the cancellation of CERs on the platform as a private person or as a representative of an organization.